ebhunt620/DMD_Main_OL_v0/README.md

 2.5.
 Creating a ROI (Mask) for Projection (CPP) Compile the .cpp file into an executable as described in 0 and 1.
 Run ./SelectROIDMD.
 User input should be self-explanatory.
 Ouptut is a binary image containing the user selected mask.

 3. Displaying a ROI (Mask) for Projection
+Ensure 'cam_img_mask.bmp' or 'cam_img_mask.jpg' is saved in the directory 'DisplayMaskDMD'.
+Compile the cpp code into an executable as described in 0 and 1.
+Run ./DisplayMaskDMD.
+This will display the user defined mask in dmd coordinates.